Popular gravel bikes to know in 2026

 Gravel bikes in 2026 range from road-focused speed machines to rugged bikepacking rigs.
 Key differences include tyre clearance (40mm minimum, 50mm+ for rougher terrain), frame geometry (relaxed vs aggressive), and mount points for bags and accessories.
 Most use drop bars with flared drops for control off-road, though flat-bar options exist.

-Browse 3 verified gravel bikes for sale on the Cyclesite marketplace, all with free stolen-bike checks and UK-wide delivery options.
+Browse 4 gravel bikes for sale on the Cyclesite marketplace, frame numbers checked against stolen-bike databases before it goes live.

 Gravel bikes have wider tyre clearance (40-50mm vs 28-32mm), more relaxed geometry for comfort, disc brakes (essential for mud and wet), and frame mounts for bags.
 They handle rough surfaces where road bikes struggle but remain efficient on tarmac.